-You can use your Westpac credit card overseas without any problem because Mastercard, Visa and American Express are readily accepted right across the globe.
+You can use your Westpac credit card overseas without any problem because Mastercard and Visa are readily accepted right across the globe.

 The only thing you need to remember when using your Westpac credit card overseas is that it's a slightly more expensive affair.
 This is not unique to Westpac - this is standard with any credit card.
 There are costs involved when using a credit card outside its country of issue, and those costs are born by the cardholder.